 Best Hamstring Rehab Exercises

-A Hamstring injury occurs when we Strain or Pull the muscle. and this is very difficult to deal with and we have the Best Hamstring Rehab Exercises to deal with your injury.
+A Hamstring injury occurs when we Strain or Pull the muscle. and this is very difficult to deal with we have the Best Hamstring Rehab Exercises to deal with your injury.

-A hamstring is a group of 3 muscles that consist of the following muscles as The Biceps Femoris, The Semitendinosus, and the Semimembranosus.
+A hamstring is a group of 3 muscles that consist of the following muscles The Biceps Femoris, The Semitendinosus, and the Semimembranosus.

-Cause of Hamstring injury can be-
+The cause of Hamstring injury can be-

 Due to Muscle Overload, Muscle Tightness, Muscular Imbalance, Weak Muscles, and Poor Warm-Up.

 among these, the commonest form of hamstring injury is Hamstring Strain.
 Hamstring strain generally occurs when there are rapid acceleration activities that cause rapid contraction or a violent stretch of the Hamstring muscle group which causes high mechanical stress.